2019 Tillman Scholar

 Chris enlisted in the Army infantry at 18 and has deployed to Afghanistan and Iraq.
 While deployment altered some of his goals, it also introduced new passions: mentorship and ethical architectural design.

 Chris has witnessed the destruction of land, monuments, and traditions but also experienced enduring structures and thriving cultures.
 As part of a larger mission, Chris trained Afghan soldiers in Qalat to strengthen their defensive position, a Hellenistic fortress built by Alexander the Great.
 He felt privileged to teach them how to defend their families and homeland from oppressive forces.
-The construction and condition of their ancient stronghold was incredible.
-This experience grew Chris’ vision to design buildings that integrate indigenous traditions, newer technologies, and situational landscapes.
+This experience grew Chris’ vision to design buildings that recognize indigenous wisdom, situational landscapes, and high-performance construction.